pbfrandsen/SPIN_workshop/genome_assembly.md

 ```
 Hit enter and you're done!

-To check if your job is running and the state of all your jobs, run the following command:
+To check if your job is running and the state of your job, run the following command:

 ```bash
 squeue -u [username]
 ```

-An 'R' should appear next to your hifiasm job number.

-The job should take several hours.
+The job should take several hours to finish.

-After the job finish running, several output files will be created, including BED, GFA, and BIN files.
+After your job finishes, several output files, including BED, GFA, and BIN files, will be created.